-You must have prior approval to engage in any research project involving human subjects.
-This may include surveys, questionnaires, focus groups, and interviews, as well as any other sort of physical tests or experiments that involve living persons about whom you obtain data through direct intervention or interaction.
-It applies not only to thesis or dissertation research, but also to research for class projects and internships, if there is a possibility that data will be published or maintained for later use.
-Approval cannot be given after the research has been started.
-Required Clearance Forms are available from the Graduate School.
+You must have prior approval to engage in any research practices involving human subjects, including surveys, questionnaires, focus groups, and interviews, as well as any physical tests or experiments that involve living persons about whom you obtain data through direct intervention or interaction.
+This requirement applies not only to thesis or dissertation research, but also to research for class projects and internships, if the resulting data may be published or maintained for later use.
+Approval cannot be given after the research has begun.
+Required Clearance Forms are available from the Division of Graduate Studies.

 Questions about approval and guidelines for protocol should be directed to Research Compliance Services, 677 East 12th Avenue, Eugene.
 541/346-2510.
 You may also check out their website here: https://rcs.uoregon.edu/